eonfluxor/flask/README.md

 ## Documentation

-Self-generated documentation available here:
+Jazzy generated documentation available here:

 [Documentation](https://eonfluxor.github.io/flask/)

-*Please note the documentation is work in progress.*
+> *Please note the documentation is work in progress.*

 ## Have a question?